 Blended Families

 Blended Families have unique dynamics that affect all members of the household whether permanent or visiting.
-Becoming a step-parent means having all the responsibility without any authority.
+Becoming a stepparent means having all the responsibility without any authority - all the work and none of the love.
 No wonder things get tricky and challenging very quickly.
-Many times a professional with an objective opinion and expertise in handing the stages of Blended Family development, family transitions, childhood and teenage development is needed to navigate the choppy waters.

-As the step-parenting adult you'll find yourself silencing your own voice, avoiding your own needs and ending up with a lot of resentment.
+As the stepparenting adult you'll find yourself silencing your own voice, avoiding your own needs and ending up with a lot of resentment.
 This helps no one - especially the new marriage.
-Counseling can help restructure necessary marital boundaries while normalizing the many emotions and challenges that come with Blended Family "bonding."
+Bio-parents find themselves in the middle of all the people they love who aren't getting along!
+These are challenging dynamics and counseling can help bring understanding and clarity to the blended chaos.

 2. The Stepparent should love their new children - The new marriage is exciting to the new couple but usually not so to the children.
 The children often experience loss and grief over their former family and parent.
 Relationships and friendships take time to build so plan to take the role modeling respect and kindness without overt feelings of love or fondness as you start off blending your family.